omasanori/skosh/README.md

 ## Status

-Skosh is currently pre-alpha quality software.
 We are preparing for the first alpha release.

 ## License